-CH 501 Christianity in History (3) B CH 501-CL Christianity in History (3) CH 501-OL Christianity in History (3)
+CH 501 History of Global Christianity (3) B CH 501-CL History of Global Christianity (3)

 This course is an overview of the history of Christianity from the time of the early Church to the present.
 Considers the development of Christian ideas and institutions within their corresponding social, cultural and political contexts, meets influential Christians, discovers devotional treasures, and encounters the diverse traditions that have shaped and been shaped by the world around them.